We’ve run many thousands of miles to test, review, and bring to you this shortlist of the best hydration packs for men and women.

-For most people, something in between 4 and 12 litres is going to work well, with the most popular options (if you expecting to run for up to 3-4 hours at a time) being between 4 and 6 litres.
+For most people, something in between 4 and 12 liters is going to work well, with the most popular options (if you expect to run for up to 3-4 hours at a time) being between 4 and 6 liters.

-That said, if you’re not sure and you expect to be running ultra marathons and trail marathon distances in the forseeable future, then it may be worth investing in a larger volume hydration pack.
+That said, if you’re not sure and you expect to be running mountain ultra marathons and trail marathon distances in the foreseeable future, then it may be worth investing in a larger volume hydration pack.

 Carrying water in a running hydration pack

 There are two main options for carrying water with you in a running hydration pack – either in bottles (preferably for most people – soft flasks) or in a hydration bladder.

 Depending on the capacity of your hydration vest and how much water you need to take, you could even take a hydration bladder as well as a bottle or two.